- Increase Conversion Rate

 How-to | Digital returns management: How to use personalization and which fallback strategy makes sense

-Thorsten from epoq and Lena from Sendcloud provided information on the topic of digital returns management and the challenges associated with it.
-Thorsten began by explaining how personalization can be used in digital returns management to reduce the returns rate or avoid returns altogether.
-How exactly this works was explained using the example of the blouse advisor at Eterna.
-This use case illustrated how online retailers use a digital advisory process to guide their customers step by step to the potentially right, relevant products.
+Thorsten from Epoq and Lena from Sendcloud discussed the topic of digital returns management and the challenges associated with it.
+Thorsten began by explaining how personalization can be used in digital returns management to reduce the return rate or, ideally, prevent returns altogether.
+Exactly how this works was demonstrated using the blouse advisor at Eterna.
+This use case illustrated how online retailers can guide their customers step by step toward the potentially right, relevant products through a digital consultation process.

 The presentation continued with what needs to be considered if a return actually occurs.
 Lena provided input on returns processing and explained how shop operators can handle them efficiently and which fallback strategy makes sense.
 One strategy, for example, would be to use a returns portal that makes returns processing as efficient as possible through package pre-registration or process automation.